danielfm/django-flash/doc/source/configuration.rst

 Using the session-based storage
 '''''''''''''''''''''''''''''''

-Django-flash uses the session-based storage by default, so you don't need to do anything else to use it.
+Django-flash uses the :ref:`session-based storage <storage_session>` by default, so you don't need to do anything else to use it.

 *Although you are not required to do so*, you can add the following setting to your project's ``settings.py`` file to make it clear about what flash storage